Notes on using Python for working with Tableau, Solr and Lucidworks Fusion server data.

 # Set the site name

-tableauAuth = TSC.TableauAuth(tableauSignIn, tableauPassword, site_id="")
+tableauAuth = TSC.TableauAuth(tableauSignIn, tableauPassword, site_id="")else:

-tableauAuth = TSC.TableauAuth(tableauSignIn, tableauPassword, site_id=site[2].replace(' ',''))
+tableauAuth = TSC.TableauAuth(tableauSignIn, tableauPassword, site_id=site[2].replace(' ',''))# Sign in to a specific sitewith server.auth.sign_in(tableauAuth):

 logging.info("")

-# Set the Tableau REST sign-in token
+logging.info('Signing in to the "'+ site[2]+'" site')# Set the Tableau REST sign-in token

 auth_response = requests.request("POST", auth_url, headers=auth_headers, data=auth_payload)